 - Garlic: If you are grating the garlic, use the smallest holes on the grater or a microplane.
 Also, you can tame the bite of the garlic by cooking the whole cloves in boiling water for 30 seconds before using them (parboiling).

-- Pork Shoulder: Make sure you cut the pork against the grain so that you have short fibers in the strips of pork.
+- Pork Shoulder: Make sure you cut the meat against the grain so that you have short fibers in the strips.